 From the crisis of plastic in the oceans to gender disparities in pay, the world’s biggest concerns are more and more in the minds of consumers and corporations.
-And no one understands the importance of tackling these better than universities and students.
+And no one understands the importance of tackling these better than universities and their students.

 But which universities are incorporating these global issues into their governance?
 And how can we measure the real impact that universities are making on their students and their wider communities?